 A programme of riparian tree planting is recommended as part of this plan.
-This programme will be targeted at areas which are likely to yield maximum benefits to temperature sensitive species and will be selected on the basis of models created from CCMP research.
+This programme will be targeted at areas which are likely to yield maximum benefits to temperature sensitive species and will be selected on the basis of spatial network models created by the CCMRP and other research activities (e.g. WFD monitoring).
 The models will evaluate variables such as channel width, orientation, residence time and flow volumes as well as logistical factors such as overall flood risk mitigation and land availability, to prioritise sites of highest potential.

-6. Water Quality
+6.0.
+Water Quality

-6.1 Current Pressures
+6.1.
+Current Pressures

-Water Quality is the most important factor influencing the ecological health of the western lakes and the fish communities they support.
-It has been declining generally over the last 3 decades although a rating of good was assigned to all but one of these(L.Cullin) based on the most recent WFD-fish stock surveys (Table 6.1.).
-However, the disappearance of Arctic char, periodic algal blooms and the failure of all of the lakes to meet their conservation objectives under the Habitats Directive, indicate that water quality on the western lakes is not in a sustainable condition in the long term.
+Water Quality is the most important factor influencing the ecological health of the western lakes, their wider catchments and the fish communities they support.
+It has been declining in some areas and rivers over the last 3 decades although a rating of good status was assigned to all but one of these (L. Cullin) based on the most recent WFD-fish stock surveys (Table 6.1.).
+However, the disappearance of Arctic char, periodic algal blooms and the failure of many of the Annex1 habitats and Annex 2 species associated with the Western lakes to meet their conservation objectives under the Habitats Directive, indicate that water quality on the western lakes and their wider catchments is not in a sustainable condition in the long term.